HandsOnDataViz/book/docs/HandsOnDataViz.md

 Due to the recent growth of open data repositories, especially in governmental policy and scientific research, there is no single website that lists all of them.
-Instead, we briefly mention just a few of the sites we turn to when hunting for types of data that may interest our readers, while acknowledging that we could have added many others:

-TODO: Decide which links to include, remove, or others to add below….

-United States open data:
+Instead, we list just a few sites from the US and around the globe to spark readers’ curiosity:

 -   [Data.gov](https://www.data.gov/), the official repository for US federal government agencies.